Exile in Guyville

 Exile in Guyville is the debut studio album by American singer-songwriter Liz Phair, released on June 22, 1993, by Matador Records.
 It was recorded at Idful Music Corporation in Chicago between 1992 and 1993 and produced by Phair and Brad Wood.
-The album received critical acclaim and in 2020, it was ranked No. 56 by Rolling Stone in its 500 Greatest Albums of All Time list.
-It was certified gold in 1998 and as of July 2010 it had sold 491,000 copies.
+The album received acclaim and in 2020 it was ranked No. 56 by Rolling Stone in its 500 Greatest Albums of All Time list.
+It was certified gold in 1998.

 Background

 In the summer of 1991, Phair wrote and recorded songs on audio cassette tapes, which she circulated in Chicago using the moniker Girly-Sound.
-Initially, she sent out only two tapes, one to Tae Won Yu from the band Kicking Giant, and the other to Chris Brokaw.
+Initially, she sent out only two tapes, one to Tae Won Yu from the band Kicking Giant, and the other to Chris Brokaw of the bands Come and Codeine.
 The recipients of the Girly-Sound tapes circulated copies with other early fans.

 John Henderson, owner of the Chicago indie label Feel Good All Over, heard the tapes and contacted Phair.
 Soon she moved into his apartment and started playing her songs to him.
 Henderson brought in producer Brad Wood to help develop the 4-track demos into full songs.
 Originally, Phair's recordings were supposed to come out on Henderson's label.
 However, the whole process was made difficult by the fact that he and Phair had opposite ideas regarding what direction to take in terms of sound.
 Henderson preferred a stripped-down but precise sound, possibly with outside musicians, while Phair wanted a fuller sound.
 Phair has stated, "We both wanted something for me.
 He was projecting onto me what he wanted my music to come out like, which was wrong.
 So I blew him off."
 Eventually, Henderson stopped showing up at the studio, which made Phair move out of his apartment and start working exclusively with Brad Wood on what would become Exile in Guyville.

 Eventually, a Girly-Sound tape had made it to the head of Matador Records.
 Despite the outcome of the recording sessions, Henderson tipped off Brad Wood that Matador was interested in Phair.
-When Matador was contacted by Phair in 1992, they signed her.
+As a consequence, Phair contacted Matador in 1992, and they signed her.
 Gerard Cosloy, co-president of Matador, stated that "We usually don't sign people we haven't met, or heard other records by, or seen as performers.
 But I had a hunch, and I called her back and said okay."